mrmerkone/interview-tasks/README.md

-# Tasks for interns / junior-devs interview
+# Tasks for interns / junior-devs interview made in TDD style